 What is a Commitment Ring?

 Maybe the symbolism of the traditional solitaire engagement ring doesn’t feel true to your skin.
-Maybe it's too soon for marriage.
-Maybe marriage just isn’t your bag!
+Maybe it's too soon for wedding bands.
+Maybe marriage just isn’t your bag at all!

-Since Day Dot, jewellery has been offered, in a multitude of forms, as a symbol of dedication.
-Commitment rings don't represent betrothal or marriage, but they are just as valid a display of loyalty.
+For thousands of years jewellery has been offered as a symbol of dedication.
+Commitment rings don't represent engagement or marriage, but they are just as valid a display of loyalty.

 A commitment ring does what it says on the tin.
 When you present one to the person you love, what you're saying is "I'm devoted to you for life!"

-Whether this assurance of loyalty comes years before an engagement ring, years after tying the knot with a wedding band or simply in place of a marriage altogether, it doesn't matter; the love story is yours, and so should be the timing.
-Your commitment ring may be saturated in symbols and fables unique to you and your partner, but ultimately and primarily, it's a 'forever' pledge.
+Whether this assurance of loyalty comes years before an engagement ring, years after tying the knot with a wedding band or simply in place of a marriage altogether, it doesn't matter; the love story is yours, and so too should be the timing of the commitment ring.
+Your commitment ring may be steeped in symbols and fables unique to you and your partner, and thus there are no aesthetic rules.
+Its simple function is to promise 'forever'.

 The Freedom Collection of gender-neutral stackable commitment rings

-The factors most worth bearing in mind when choosing a commitment ring are wearability, comfort and quality.
-This is a 'forever' jewel, and so it must be designed to withstand daily wear and tear.
+The most important factors to bear in mind when choosing a commitment ring are wearability, comfort and quality.
+This is a 'forever' jewel, so it must be designed to age gracefully on your finger and withstand daily wear and tear.

-If you both wish to wear a commitment ring, matching or otherwise, you might wish to consider bespokedesigns.
-After all, your love for one another is utterly unique – and so too could be the jewels that celebrate it.
-Designing your own commitment rings from scratch is a fun opportunity to create a matching set, reflective of you and nobody else.
+If both you and your partner wish to wear a commitment ring, matching or otherwise, you might wish to consider bespokedesigns.
+After all, your love for one another is utterly unique – and so too could be the visual symbols of it.

 Here to inspire you are our most popular commitment ring styles...